History Files

 Stone tools of the Emireh culture in the Levant, ascribed as the first local culture which was wholly created by Homo sapiens as opposed to the preceding Mousterian, which had Neanderthal origins

 These people likely migrated in small groups over many thousands of years.
-In time they became isolated from other human groups, whether in the Near East, on the Iranian plateau (where the early Neolithic farming population of about 8000 BC bore a very distinctly-different genetic make-up from similar early farmers in the Levant), or in Central Asia or East Asia.
+As they moved outwards into Eurasia they divided up and became isolated from other human groups, whether in the Near East, on the Iranian plateau, or in Central Asia or East Asia.

-They provided the origins of later regional groups such as East Asians, Australasians, Ancient North Eurasians, and the first European hunter-gatherers, many of whom later developed their own regional sub-groups.
+They provided the origins of later regional groups such as East Asians, Australasians, Ancient North Eurasians, Near East early farmers, and the first European hunter-gatherers, many of whom later developed their own regional sub-groups.

-Millennia of such isolation and sub-division allowed each isolated group to develop small differences in the DNA of its members.
-At various times those isolated groups came together with other groups and intermixed, a process which was repeated again and again across a span of as much as forty or fifty thousand years.
+At various times those isolated early groups came together with other, similar groups and intermixed, a process which was repeated again and again across a span of as much as forty or fifty thousand years.

-DNA expert and researcher David Reich has named that early, pre-admixture population 'Basal Eurasians' as it provided a genetic basis for all later Eurasians.
+DNA expert and researcher Iosif Lazaridis, when working at the laboratory of David Reich and his team, named that early group 'Basal Eurasians' as they provided a genetic basis for a wide majority of later Eurasians.

 This was the aforementioned 'Ancient North Eurasians' of North Asia.
 One of their own sub-divisions, perhaps a major one, was involved in the early phases of the peopling of the Americas.